LEARNAcademy/syllabus/react/intro.md

 ### 💻 Challenge: React Components

-The goal of the following challenge is for you to practice nesting components and getting familiar with the component syntax.
+The goal of the following challenge is for us to practice nesting components and getting familiar with the component syntax.

 Create a new HTML file.
 Copy the following code into your file: